baentsch/oqs-software/haproxy/README.md

 The build script `scripts/dockerbuild.sh` also creates an appliance-style, OQS-enabled HAproxy in reverse proxy configuration as another docker image.
 This docker image only contains the basics required to run HAproxy in a QSC configuration.
 It does not contain `curl` as a frontend nor `lighttpd` as backend.
 It can be started with all the same parameters introduced above via the script `scripts/appliance-run.sh`.
 This script takes as optional parameter the address of the backend this HAproxy shall connect to.
 Default backend is at `127.0.0.1:82`.

 **Note**: This appliance has a plain HTTP *backend* and an OQS-enabled *frontend*.
 By properly changing the configuration of `haproxy.cfg` the backend configuration can be changed to a TLS-protected one as well, of course.
+In the docker image, setting the environment variable 'BACKEND' (see [quick start example](#short-form)) facilitates this without the need to change the docker image.

 ## Local Appliance ("client-side proxy")